WinterClap/WinterClap/README.md

 - 👋 Hi, I’m @WinterClap.
-I'm an engineering student.
+I'm an electronics engineer and passionate about coding.
 - 🌱 I’m currently learning Web Development and some programming languages.
 - 👀 I’m interested in later studies about Artificial Inteligence.
 - 💞️ I’m looking to collaborate on any organization, enterprise or start-up...